CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ![Personal care product TAM styled](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_personal_care_product_tam_styled.png)

-    We can see that, as expected the TAM is stronger in the city of Chicago, but also in areas located in the north of the city.
+    We can see that, as expected, the TAM is stronger in the city of Chicago, but also in areas located in the north of the city.

-9. Let's now import the all personal care and supermarket stores present in Chicago.
+9. Let's now import all personal care and supermarket stores present in Chicago.
 We have obtained this sample from [Safegraph](https://carto.com/spatial-data-catalog/browser/dataset/sg_coreplaces_948d1168/), and filtered for "Health and Personal Care Stores" and "Grocery Stores", i.e., where personal care products could be purchased.

     We have made this sample available under "demo data", "demo tables", with the name "safegraph_personal_care_and_supermarkets_chicago_cpg".